GitJuski/Linux-servers/h3-GJ(In progress).md

 ![32](Screenshots/3/32.png)

-Here we can see that I've added the muumi.example.com already.
+Here we can see that I've had added the muumi.example.com already before.

 ![33](Screenshots/3/33.png)